-Alert conditions are contained in alert policies.
-You can select an existing policy or create a new policy with email notifications from the Infrastructure UI.
-If you want to create a new policy with other types of notification channels, use the Alerts UI.
+Conditions are contained in policies.
+You can select an existing policy or create a new policy with email notifications from the Infrastructure monitoring UI.
+If you want to create a new policy with other types of notification channels, use the UI.

 |When to notify||